 Hikers with concerns about twisted ankles, or previous ankle injuries, will want a stable, supportive boot.
 And, we've tested hiking boots like nobody ever has before with hundreds of miles of hiking over all kinds of terrain.
 Below are our three favorite men's hiking boots from our review:

 For some women, a pair of top-rated hiking shoes may result in the most efficient use of energy, but others will find that boots, now in lighter weight models, provide added support that leads to greater comfort and enjoyment on the trail.
-Below are the best women's hiking boots:
+Below are some of our favorite women's hiking boots:

 A quality base layer is the kick-off point of having functional clothing set up for getting outside to play.
 Our expert review will help you find the perfect base layer top to regulate body temperature, wick away moisture, and keep you comfortable.

 A solid base layer top sits right next to your skin, and its biggest job is to keep moisture off your skin while providing comfort.
-Our picks will help you find the best women's base layer top that'll have you lookin' fine while keeping you safe from cold weather.
+Our picks will help you find a women's base layer top that'll have you lookin' fine while keeping you safe from cold weather.

 Best Merino Wool Base Layer